alxhill/workify/README.md

 Workify is a productivity toolkit for chrome.

-At it's core, it delays access to unproductive sites and shows you a list of things you should be doing.
+It delays access to unproductive sites and shows you a list of things you should be doing.
+It will also allow you to permanently block sites, and will later track how long you spend on unproductive sites, warning you every 30 minutes or so.

 ## Feature List